-33.1.
+- 33.1.
 Duration.
 All of the provisions of this Contract become effective January 1, 2025 unless otherwise specified.
-This Contract shall continue in full force and effect to and including December 31, 2027.
+This Contract shall continue in full force and effect to and including December 31, 2027. - 33.2.

-33.2.
 Successor Negotiations.
 At least one hundred and twenty (120) days prior to the expiration date of this Contract, negotiations shall commence for a successor Contract.

 33.3.
 Dispute Resolution Procedure.
-The dispute resolution procedure set forth in Ohio Revised Code Chapter 4117, including the final offer settlement procedure set forth therein, shall be applied to negotiations for a successor Contract.
+The dispute resolution Code Chapter 4117, including the final offer settlement pto negotiations for a successor Contract. • 33.4.

-33.4.
 Execution.
-Signed and dated at Gahanna, Ohio this 12th day of JANUARY , 2025.

-For the City of Gahanna:

-Mavor Laurie

-Miranda Volumer, Senior Director Administrative Services

-Chief Jeffrey Spence

-Andrew Esposito, Employer Representative

-Approved as to Form:

-Priya Tamilarasan, City Attorney

-For the FOP:

-Sergeant Ryan Utt

-#49 Officer Frank Stewart

-Officer Kyle Griffis

-Officer Paul Torrie

-Pete Casuccio, Vice President Lodge #97 / ,

-Catherine Harshman, FOP Attorney

-ge #9
+Signed and dated at Gahanna, Ohio th nis day of, 2024.
+For the City of Gahanna: For the FOP: Mayor Laurie A. Jadwin Sergeant Ryan Utt Miranda Vollmer, Senior Director Administrative Services Officer Frank Stewart Chief Jeffrey Spence Officer Kyle Griffis Andrew Esposito, Employer Representative Officer Paul Torrie Approved as to Form: Pete Casuccio, Vice President Lodge #9 Priya Tamilarasan, City Attorney Catherine Harshman, FOP Attorney